DuolaD/HoYoShade/README.md

 Gitee Repository Name:Reshade_For_MiHoYo_Games
 A Unofficial Reshade For Genshin impact and Honkai:Star Rail

+# Note
+We will rewrite the Readme.md file in the next one to two months
+thanks for supporting and waiting.

+Please [Follow My HoYoLAB account](https://www.hoyolab.com/accountCenter/postList?id=192633110) for the latest news until the Readme.md file is rewritten.

 ## Read ReadMe.md in your most proficient language.
 What you are viewing now:[英语/英語/English]
 [简体中文/簡體中文/Chinese_Simplified](README.Chinese_Simplified.md)